zktx-io/walrus/docs/book/dev-guide/costs.md

 WAL it might be cheaper to burn a long lived blob object, and subsequently re-registering and re-certifying them close to the end of its lifetime to extend it.

+### Reducing costs for small blobs

+Walrus [Quilt](../usage/quilt.md) is a batch storage tool that reduces storage costs for small blobs.
+When multiple blobs are stored together, the metadata costs are amortized across the batch.

 ## The future

-The Walrus teams are focused on both making storage of small blobs more cost efficient, as well as the size of metadata smaller to reduce costs for all blob sizes.
+The Walrus team has planned initiatives to reduce costs for all blob sizes by making metadata smaller, as well as further improving the efficiency of Quilt for small blob storage.